|

 are new books on Shaw coming out all the time, paperback and hardbound, which

-ISS members often receive email notification of, and for that look in Books in Print, but of course the
+ISS members often receive email notification of, and for that look in Books in Print, but of course the greatest

-fall back on your hunting and gathering instincts.
-Look under “Bibliographies”
+on your hunting and gathering instincts.

-suggestions.
-If you have the name of an
+AIDS” section of the ISS homepage for suggestions.
+If you have the name of an author or part of

-author or part of the title of a book, often an online search will bear fruit,
+the title of a book, often an online search will bear fruit, with amazon.com

-with amazon.com being perhaps the first place to look.
-Otherwise just do general searches for G. B.
+being perhaps the first place to look.

-Shaw, George Bernard Shaw, G. Bernard Shaw, Bernard Shaw, and GBS, and you’ll
+G. Bernard Shaw, Bernard Shaw, and GBS, and you’ll find lots to choose

-find lots to choose from.
-There used to
+from.
+There used to be many wonderful

-be many wonderful book shops in the real world that kept large Shaw collections
+book shops in the real world that kept large Shaw collections (I used to never

-(I used to never miss Foyle’s when visiting London),
+miss Foyle’s when visiting London), but such are

-if you like auctioning.
-Of course
+auctioning.
+Of course almost all

-and other public libraries even have special collections of Shaw material.
+public libraries even have special collections of Shaw material.
 For a list of those collections, see SHAW 20

 or click on the “Collections” link under “RESEARCH AIDS”